oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - Familiarity with AngularJS

 Recommended:
-- Familiarity with Google app engine (we use a NoSQL data store)
+- Familiarity with Google App Engine (which uses a NoSQL data store)
-- Familiarity with creating mocks with programs such as sketch (definitely not a requirement, but it will help)
+- Familiarity with creating mocks with programs such as Sketch (definitely not a requirement, but it will help)

 You will be expected to create mocks (even if they're just drawings on paper) and a design document outlining the technical changes needed in the frontend and backend for implementing this system.
 You will be working with people across the team since this project is multi-disciplinary.